Intermittent Fasting – The Fat Loss Advantage

 In general, the more time spent fasting each day, the better the results in terms of fat loss.
 During the fasting periods, it’s important to stay hydrated, and water is your best source of hydration, though you can also drink black coffee, tea, or other calorie-free drinks.
 Some people find that having a little caffeine in the morning and early afternoon can make intermittent fasting a little easier, but it’s important not to overdo it.

-During intermittent fasting, release of key fat burning hormones such as insulin and human growth hormone (HGH) is optimized.
+During intermittent fasting, release of key fat burning hormones such as human growth hormone (HGH) is optimized and insulin release is kept low and better controlled.
 In fact, fasting can increase production of HGH by up to 1,300% in women and up to 2,000% in men.
 As for insulin, intermittent fasting keeps insulin levels low and more constant, and this too aids in fat loss.
 When insulin levels go up and down constantly (which happens with typical carb-heavy diets), the body stores more excess calories as fat rather than burning them off as energy.
 Insulin is known as the fat storage hormone after all.

 Intermittent Fasting Can Stimulate Ketosis